 Pick WinAContract if…

 You bid both federal and state, you don’t have a dedicated proposal writer, and the AI bid drafting is what would unlock 2-3x your current bid volume.
-Or you want one annual subscription instead of monthly, and you want to lock in the founding-member 50%-off-forever price.
+Or you want to apply for access and only pay when you’re ready — with founding pricing locked in if you go annual through Q3 2026.

 What we’re honest about